-- select, retain, determine appropriate compensation of (and provide for payment of such compensation), evaluate and, as appropriate, terminate and replace the independent registered public accounting firm; - review and, as appropriate, approve, prior to commencement, all audit and non-audit services to be provided by the independent registered public accounting firm; - review regularly with management, the director of internal audits, where applicable, and the independent registered public accounting firm any audit problems or difficulties and management's responses thereto; - resolve or direct the resolution of all material disagreements between management and the independent registered public accounting firm regarding accounting and financial reporting; - review with management and the independent registered public accounting firm, among other things, all reports delivered by the independent registered public accounting firm regarding critical accounting policies and practices used or to be used, alternative treatments of financial information available under generally accepted accounting principles and other material written communications between the independent registered public accounting firm and management; - review with management major issues regarding auditing, accounting, internal control and financial reporting principles, policies and practices and regulatory and accounting initiatives, and presentation of financial statements, and the adequacy of the internal controls and any special audit steps adopted in light of material control deficiencies; - meet annually and separately with management and the independent registered public accounting firm; - review, prior to filing with the SEC, all annual and quarterly reports (and all interim reports on Form 8-K to be filed that contain financial disclosures of similar scope and magnitude as annual reports and quarterly reports); - assess at least annually the adequacy of codes of conduct, including codes relating to ethics, integrity, conflicts of interest, confidentiality, public disclosure and insider trading and, as appropriate, adopt changes thereto; - direct the establishment and maintenance of procedures for the receipt and retention of, and the treatment of, complaints received regarding accounting, internal control or auditing matters; and, - direct the establishment and maintenance of procedures for the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
+- select, retain, determine appropriate compensation of (and provide for payment of such compensation), evaluate and as appropriate. terminate and replace the independent registered public accounting firm: - review and, as appropriate, approve, prior to commencement, all audit and non-audit services to be provided by the independent registered public accounting firm: - review regularly with management, the director of internal audits, where applicable, and the independent registered public accounting firm any audit problems or difficulties and management's responses thereto; - resolve or direct the resolution of all material disagreements between management and the independent registered public accounting firm regarding accounting and financial reporting; - review with management and the independent registered public accounting firm, among other things, all reports delivered by the independent registered public accounting firm regarding critical accounting policies and practices used or to be used, alternative treatments of financial information available under generally accepted accounting principles and other material written communications between the independent registered public accounting form and management. - review with management major issues regarding auditing, accounting, internal control and financial reporting principles, policies and practices and regulatory and accounting initiatives, and presentation of financial statements, and the adequacy of the internal controls and any special audit steps adopted in light of material control deficiencies: - meet annually and separately with management and the independent registered public accounting firm; - review, prior to filing with the SEC, all annual and quarterly reports (and all interim reports on Form 8-K to be filed that contain financial disclosures of similar scope and magnitude as annual reports and quarterly reports). - assess at least annually the adequacy of codes of conduct, including codes relating to ethics, integrity, conflicts of interest, confidentiality, public disclosure and insider trading and, as appropriate, adopt changes thereto: - direct the establishment and maintenance of procedures for the receipt and retention of, and the treatment of, complaints received regarding accounting, internal control or auditing matters; and, - direct the establishment and maintenance of procedures for the confidential and anonymous submission by employees of concerns regarding auestionable accounting or auditing matters.

-Members of the Audit and Finance Committee are Mr. Nance (Chairman), Mr. Drozdoff and Mr. Marting Jr. The Board has determined that each member of the Audit and Finance Committee meets the financial literacy requirements of the NYSE American and SEC, and that no members of Audit and Finance Committee violate the prohibition on serving as an Audit and Finance Committee member due to having participated in the preparation of our financial statements at any time during the past three years.
-Mr. Nance qualifies as an "audit committee financial expert" as that term is defined in the rules and regulations of the SEC, and therefore meets the NYSE American financial sophistication requirement for at least one Audit and Finance Committee member.
-The designation of Mr. Nance as an "audit committee financial expert" does not impose on him any duties, obligations or liability that are greater than those that are generally imposed on him as a member of our Audit and Finance Committee and the Board, and his designation as an "audit committee financial expert" pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of our Audit and Finance Committee or the Board.
+Members of the Audit and Finance Committee are Mr. Merrill (Chairman), Mr. Nance and Mr. Marting Jr. The Board has determined that each member of the Audit and Finance Committee meets the financial literacy requirements of the NYSE American and SEC, and that no members of Audit and Finance Committee violate the prohibition on serving as an Audit and Finance Committee member due to having participated in the preparation of our financial statements at any time during the past three years.
+Mr. Merrill and Mr. Nance qualify as "audit committee financial experts" as that term is defined in the rules and regulations of the SEC, and therefore meet the NYSE American financial sophistication requirement for at least two Audit and

+Finance Committee members.
+The designation of Mr. Merrill and Mr. Nance as "audit committee financial experts" does not impose on them any duties, obligations or liability that are greater than those that are generally imposed on them as members of our Audit and Finance Committee and the Board, and their designations as "audit committee financial experts" pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of our Audit and Finance Committee or the Board.